Woyengi

 Woyengi is the creator goddess of the Ijo people of Nigeria.
 She is also known as the goddess of fate in certain depictions.

+In Ijaw culture, Woyengi went through many variations.
+Small details, but they are very consistent with her story.

-Representation
+Religious Representation

+Ijo Culture

 According to the Ijo myth, Woyengi descended from the heavens to earth, with thunder and lightning heralding her arrival.
 Woyengi did not create plants and animals on earth since they had already existed before she made her appearance, however, she is responsible for creating humans.
 In the myth of Ogboinba, Woyengi was about to return to the heavens after she had finished her creation process when Ogboinba found her.

-Legends
+Ijaw Culture

+The Ijaw people have many variations to Woyengi's creation story, with each detail varying in small details.
+But, they're all consistent in the concept of a maternal creator permitting the free will of their creations.
+As people living along the Niger delta, the story of Woyengi as a creator falls in line with the traditional human characterization of spirits and gods in Ijaw religion.
+Above and beyond their sheer dominance and power as gods, Ijaw deities often took on human quantities, both strengths and limitations.
+Woyengi's emotional response to Ogboinba's request is just one example of such personification.

+Narrative

 Creation of life

 Before Woyengi made her appearance on earth, several objects emerged: an iroko tree, a large table, a chair, and a creation stone.
 Then, she sat on the chair and put her feet on the creation stone, and from there, she started making humans from the earth's soil.
 Originally, these humans were created without genders.
 Woyengi let the first humans she created choose whether they would rather be a man or a woman.
 These humans were also told to determine the kind of life they would like to live on earth as well as decide their manner of death.
 In certain interpretations of the myth, each decision that the humans make will lead them to a different river mouth and a new location to live in.
 This series of events is the reason why Woyengi is also known as a fate goddess.